-(The reference to a channel number is unrelated to the channel numbers of datapoint streams; it is just an enumerator).
-These alarms concern the monitoring of Flow interfaces events (open / closed).
+(The reference to a channel number is unrelated to the channel events (open / closed).
 Unlike alarms, these have no exiting condition, but just report the occurrence of an event.

 (An alarm is triggered immediately the threshold is exceeded.)

 State Events: This concerns the monitoring of 'digital inputs' for specific